mvolkmann/blog/src/web-dev-tips.md

 "paused" to pause a running animation or
 "running" to resume a paused animation from where it stopped.

+The `animation-timing-function` property specifies an easing function.
+Built-in ones include `ease` (default), `ease-in`, `ease-out`, `ease-in-out`, `linear`, `step-start`, `step-end`, and `steps(n, jump-term)`.
+It is also possible to define custom easing functions using `cubic-bezier(values)`.
+For help on arriving at the values, see {% aTargetBlank "https://cubic-bezier.com/", "cubic-bezier.com" %}.
+For example, the following values cause the animation to bounce backward in the middle: `0, 2.06, 1, -1.22`.

 The `animation` property is a shorthand property whose value is a comma-separated list of values for the other animation properties.
 If it contains two time values, the first must be for `animation-duration` and the second must be for `animation-delay`.
+TODO: Show an example of this later!

 The following example moves a square around the window when a button is pressed.